ADGEfficiency/dsr-rl/readme.md

 Materials for the reinforcement learning course at [Data Science Retreat.](https://www.datascienceretreat.com/)  This course is aimed at people with a grasp of supervised learning but no understanding of reinforcement learning.

+The course covers Markov Decision processes, value function methods (with a focus on DQN), policy gradient methods, AlphaGo, practical advice for experiments and takes a look at the current state of the art.

 The course materials are

 - [lightweight slides used for lectures](https://github.com/ADGEfficiency/dsr_rl/blob/master/slides.pdf)